 The 9 streets are transverse streets that connect the Heren-, Keizers-, and Prinsengracht (3 x 3 = 9 Straatjes).
 It was built at the end of the Golden Age because the old city area did not offer sufficient space for all activities.
 In the 9 streets it was literally bursting with trade, craft & culture and in 2010 this is still noticeable.
 You can find many craft businesses here and a variety of specialized shops.
 The street names – such as Huidenstraat, Runstraat and Wolvenstraat – remind us of the craft of leather processing.
 The 9 streets form a unique shopping area in the Netherlands and the centre of the Amsterdam canals where many monumental buildings can still be admired.
 In short: more than worth it for a visit!

 The Nine Streets consists of nine side streets of the Prinsengracht, Keizersgracht, Herengracht and Singel in central Amsterdam which have been promoting themselves with that name since the 1990s.
 Together they form a sub-neighbourhood within the larger western canal belt, one with many small and diverse shops and restaurants.
 The construction in this area goes back to the first half of the 17th century.
+Interested to learn more about the canal belt area and how it came to be?
+Visit the Museum of the Canals, which is housed in a 17th-century canal house on the Herengracht!

 Inside the 9 Streets